puniverse/capsule/README.md

 As mentioned before, `java -jar app.jar [app arguments]` will launch the application.

-The `java -Dcapsule.version -jar app.jar` command will print the version of Capsule used, and then exit without launching the app.
+The `java -Dcapsule.version -jar app.jar` command will print the application ID, the version of Capsule used, and then exit without launching the app.

 Capsule's JAR can be used standalone (without merging with any application binaries), to launch applications stored in a Maven repository like so: